-Tour group: This is easiest and most straight-forward option.
+Tour group: This is the easiest and most straightforward option.
 Book your hike with a tour company like Tropical Adventures, and they will sort out everything for you including flights, national park pass, meals, boat transfers, and accommodation.
 The Mulu Pinnacle tours are usually 4-day-3-nights, which includes a visit to the amazing Mulu show caves (it’s worth it!).
 The guide will also prepare all your meals at Camp 5, so you don’t have to carry your own food.

 Independent: This might be the cheaper option, but it requires more planning on your part.
 You’ll have to book everything independently, including the flights, accommodation, guide, and sort out all your own meals.
 Independent hikers will do the 9km hike to and from Camp 5 solo and bring their own food.
 Nonetheless, you’ll have to get a guide for the hike from Camp 5 to the Pinnacles.
-You can book the Camp 5 accommodation, boat transers, and guide on the Mulu National Park website here.
+You can book the Camp 5 accommodation, boat transfers, and guide on the Mulu National Park website here.

 Whatever you do, please don’t be that stupid tourist who purposely went off the trail, got lost in the rainforest and sparked a two-week search and rescue operation.

 Camp 5 is a very basic base camp located in a gorgeous location!
 I could spend days here with a good book.
 The river is cold and refreshing, and gives you the most satisfying bath after a sweaty hike.
 Besides the Mulu Pinnacles, Camp 5 is also the base camp for the Headhunters’ Trail.
 Here’s a few things to know:

 - Things to do at Camp 5: swim in the river, hike to Melinau Gorge, Headhunters’ Trail and/or Mulu Pinnacles